Arabian-vACC/library/docs/foundations/vmats p2/horizontal.md

 Instructions for aircraft to maintain a high rate of descent and a low speed, or a high rate of climb and high speed, are generally incompatible.

 When aircraft are instructed to increase speed during a climb or decrease speed during a descent, they can be expected to maintain a short period of level or near-level flight in order to comply with the speed instruction.
 Conversely, when aircraft are instructed to reduce speed during a climb or increase speed during a descent, they can be expected to increase their rate of climb or descent, respectively.

+It is also important to note that speed instructions of greater than 290 knots for most medium category aircraft will result in a significant reduction in climb rate.

 ### 7.3.5 Effectiveness
 Speed control generally takes more time to achieve the desired separation as compared to other techniques such as vectoring, so due consideration must also be given to the volume of airspace available to achieve the desired separation.